Inversions (novel)

 Inversions is a science fiction novel by Scottish writer Iain M. Banks, first published in 1998.
 Banks has said "Inversions was an attempt to write a Culture novel that wasn't."

 Plot

-The book takes place on a fictional planet resembling late-Middle Ages Europe.
+The book takes place on a fictional planet resembling Europe during the Late Middle Ages.
 A large empire broke up in the decade or so preceding the action, apparently from meteor or asteroid strikes that severely affected farming across much of the globe.
 The remnants of the empire still war with one another.

 The narrative alternates chapter-by-chapter between two concurrent story-lines, with alternating chapter headings of The Doctor and The Bodyguard.